faisalburhanudin/playbook-macos/README.md

 2. setup neovim
 3. setup vscode

-But I create much more in private repo (becouse of some secret)
+But I create much more in private repo (becouse of some secret, I can't share)